Ahmed336-cell/Ahmed336-cell/README.md

 # Hi, I’m Ahmed Maher👋
-👀 I’m interested in coding and programming especially Android development and ML
+👀 I’m interested in coding and programming, especially Android development and ML

 🌱 I’m currently learning Android development and ML

-💞️ I’m looking to collaborate on developed my skills
+💞️ I’m looking to collaborate on developing my skills

 📫 How to reach me